 MAI: – I feel that there are too many clubs in Copenhagen where they play more mainstream music, but that being said there is also a lot of other alternatives.
 Especially in the summertime where we have stuff like Trailerpark, Stella Polaris, Strøm and other right underground parties.
 And VEGA, especially, is excellent at booking different cool artist.

-DT 500 MAG: – What means CHRISTIANIA for you?
+DT 500 MAG: – CHRISTIANIA is a cool place, mates, what does it mean for you?

 MAI: – I think it’s an important area where many different people live.
 It has a lot of beautiful nature and cozy, creative houses, it’s easy to see that many artists live there.
 If you are into smoking weed and chilling out in comfortable surroundings, this is the place to go.

-DT500MAG: – You are playing in different cities and countries, what can you say about party differences?
+DT500MAG: – You are playing in different cities and countries, what can you say about differences?

 ” My goal is to get people’s attention and make them feel the energy and the intensity.”